 Hannah said she learned a great lesson from her basketball coach this year.
 He told the team to "try your best and not care about winning."
 They started out losing every game, but ended up winning a tournament!

-The Next Generation of Coaches
+A New Generation of Coaches

-Many boys and girls were already thinking about how they would handle their teams if they grow up to be coaches someday.
+With all those great lessons learned, many boys and girls were already thinking about how they would handle their teams if they grow up to be coaches someday.

 "I will give them all a second chance," said Jena, 11.